wingardchris/my_website/content/en/blog/facebook.md

 +++
-title = "Facebook, Ethics, and Ignorance: nnnn" subtitle = "One Attorney’s Discovery That Not Everything Online is Public" tags = ['ethics'] date = 2020-06-25
+title = "Facebook, Ethics, and Ignorance" subtitle = "One attorney’s discovery that not everything online is public" tags = ['ethics'] date = 2020-06-25

 # For description meta tag
-description = "Recipe of the legendary Krabby Patty."
+description = "One Attorney’s Discovery That Not Everything Online is Public."

 # Comment next line and the default banner wil be used.
 banner = '/img/typing.jpg'

 +++

-Facebook, Ethics, and Ignorance:

-One Attorney's Discovery That Not Everything Online is Public

 1.  **The Case**